neuml/paperetl/README.md

 - [GROBID install instructions](https://grobid.readthedocs.io/en/latest/Install-Grobid/)
 - [GROBID start service](https://grobid.readthedocs.io/en/latest/Grobid-service/)

-Note the concurrency setting for the GROBID service is 10.
-Depending on the number of CPUs in your system, this may cause paperetl to exhaust the GROBID engine pool, resulting in a 503 service unable error response when parsing PDFs.
-You can avoid this by increasing the concurrency setting in the GROBID configuration file as described in this [section](https://grobid.readthedocs.io/en/latest/Configuration/#service-configuration) of the documentation.
+_Note: Depending on the number of CPUs in your system, the GROBID engine pool may be exhausted when parsing PDFs, resulting in a 503 error.
+This can be fixed by increasing the `concurrency` and/or `poolMaxWait` setting in the [GROBID configuration file](https://grobid.readthedocs.io/en/latest/Configuration/#service-configuration)._

 ### Docker